Schoko3001/x64_assembly_Tutorial/README.md

 The `rdx` determines for sys_exit the `error_code`.
 As you might know, an error code of 0 means that no error happened.

-## 0 .
-7 - first program
+## 0. 7 - First program
-combining everything that has been said up until now would look like this:
+Combining everything that has been said up until now would look like this:
 ```assembly
 .global _start
 .text